maxkratz/emoflon-ibex-ci-hello-world/README.md

-# eMoflon CI hello world example
+# eMoflon::IBeX CI hello world example

 This repository contains a *hello world* example on how to use [**eMoflon::IBeX**](https://github.com/eMoflon/emoflon-ibex) in a GitHub Actions CI pipeline.